 Months: December, January, February

-December through February are the official winter months in Switzerland when the snow starts falling and it’s prime time for skiing.
 Prices in the mountains begin to skyrocket, and the lodges fill up fast, but if you want to visit Switzerland for winter sports, there’s no other time to go.

-Personally, I think the best place to spend a winter holiday in Switzerland is the Jungfrau Region.
+Personally, I think the best place to spend a winter holiday in Switzerland is the Jungfrau Region

 Switzerland weather in December is officially cold, cloudy and wet, so plan to spend your time either on the slopes or indoors by a fire enjoying hearty food and warm drinks.